 According to hypotheses, the Wuhan coronavirus is of animal origin and has probably transferred from animals to humans at one of the markets in Chinese Hubei Province.
 Coronavirus SARS-CoV-2 is transferred by droplet infection, and can be easily spread in agglomerations of people, for example by sneezing or coughing.
 Symptoms appear 2 to 14 days after infection.
 People who have had direct contact with the sick are most at risk of illness, such as those who help patients in hospitals or meet infected people at work or in public places.
 On top of that, people returning from the region of the epidemic are at an increased risk group.

 How to Avoid SARS-CoV-2 Coronavirus Infection?

 For this disease, as with other infectious diseases, the best way to avoid infection is strict compliance with hygiene rules.
 First of all, you should wash your hands with warm soapy water (at least 20 seconds) and avoid contact of unwashed hands with the mucous membrane (eyes, nose, mouth).
 Furthermore, it is recommended to avoid contact with sick people, as well as take extra care when contacting farm animals.
-Meat, fish and seafood should treated with heat for a long time (cooking, frying, baking).
+Meat, fish, and seafood should be treated with heat for a long time (cooking, frying, baking).
 Following the rules is important because there is currently no vaccine for this type of virus.